LightSwitch: Passing data between screens - Example 5: Passing information to an "add" screen

 For other posts in this series, see our series list.

 In the previous examples, we have always passed data to a simple browse screen.
-Passing to a screen where you add an item is a little more complex so we will look at how to solve that.
-It may also seem that what we did in example 3, wasn’t useful since example 4 showed a better way – however there are times you can’t do that so we will also look at that.
-Finally we will end with a better way to do this, using a b
+Passing data to a screen where you add an item is slightly more complex, so we will explore how to solve that.
+It may seem that what we did in example 3 wasn’t useful, since example 4 showed a better way—however, there are times when you can’t do that, so we will also cover that.
+Finally, we will conclude with a better approach: using a

-This posts, and the rest in the series will be a bit shorter as we are covering the same theme but applied in different ways – so make sure you read the preceding parts or you may feel a bit lost.
+This post, and the rest in the series, will be a bit shorter as we are covering the same theme but applied in different ways—so make sure you read the preceding parts, or you may feel a bit lost.

 As with each part of this series, the code can be found on GitHub.